Jump to:

 Sauerkrautsuppe - a favorite of a Nation

-While sauerkraut in general and soups featuring it as the main ingredient are popular across Eastern Europe and Russia, in Germany they are held in especially high esteem.
+While sauerkraut in general and soups featuring it as the main ingredient are popular across Eastern Europe and Russia, in Germany they are held in especially high esteem and are frequently prepared with an array of other vegetables like carrots and celery.

 Of all the different preparation styles we've tried during our travels over the years, this recipe is our favorite.
 It's hearty, yet not too filling, it combines the unique mild tanginess of German kraut with the very compatible flavors of caraway, paprika and smoked sausage.